-Unexcused Absences: Any absence shall be reported to an educator or front desk (not to another future professional) before the scheduled start time.
-If you are not present, you must call in YOURSELF.
+Unexcused Absences: Any absence shall be reported through the appropriate link on the Student Portal before the scheduled start time.
 Any unexcused absence requires disciplinary action.
 If the future professional continues to have unexcused absences the student may be terminated.
 Extenuating circumstances are considered on an individual basis.

 Tardy Policy: Future professionals must be clocked no later than 30 minutes of the beginning of their assigned schedule, otherwise they may not be permitted to attend.
 Example: Morning Schedule Start time (8:30 AM) must be clocked in at 9:00 AM, Afternoon Start Time (1:30 PM) must be clocked in by 2:00 PM and Evening Start Time (5:30 PM) must be clocked in by 6:00 PM.
+Any tardies shall be reported through the appropriate link on the Student Portal before the scheduled start time.

 Time Clock Policy: All future professionals must clock in and out to accurately reflect hours of attendance.
 No future professional may clock in or out for others.
 The integrity of the clock hours is critical for both the school and the future professional.
 Time clock misuse or falsification of hours is considered fraud and may be grounds for termination.
 All future professionals must clock out prior to leaving campus.
-Time adjustments due to future professional error are generally limited to three (3) adjustments for programs up to 900 hours and three (3) additional adjustments above 900 hours..
+Time adjustments due to future professional error are generally limited to three (3) adjustments for programs up to 900 hours and three (3) additional adjustments above 900 hours.